kovyazinda/squid-adauth/README.md

 groupname=Users.Proxy

 Note for v.0.2:
-Multiple groups of user can be specified, use comma (,) separator groupname=Users.Proxy,Users.ProxyAdmins
+Multiple groups of users can be specified, use comma (,) separator groupname=Users.Proxy,Users.ProxyAdmins